Payroll for Nonprofits: An Easy Guide for Employers

 Benefits & Other Deductions for Nonprofits

-One of the first decisions you make when doing payroll for a nonprofit is deciding how much to pay your workers.
+One of the first decisions you make when handling nonprofit payroll is deciding how much to pay your workers.
 Federal law dictates that all employees must be paid a minimum wage of $7.25 an hour—but this doesn’t apply to volunteers.
 Commissions and bonuses should be avoided because the IRS will likely view them as red flags.
 They’re typically tied to performance and can open the door to fraudulent activity.

 The minimum wage is the lowest pay rate employers are allowed to pay their employees.
 Although the federal rate is $7.25 an hour, you may have to pay more, depending on the state your organization is in.
-Currently, 30 states and D.C. have minimum wages above the federal minimum wage.
+Currently, 34 states and D.C. have minimum wages above the federal minimum wage, along with many cities and municipalities.

 Independent contractors are workers who provide goods or services to an organization per a contract or other agreement.
 Similar to other employers, nonprofits don’t have to withhold or pay payroll taxes on payments made to independent contractors.
 Independent contractors will need to complete a Form W-9 with their tax identification number and other information—this makes it easy for you to report their annual earnings on a Form 1099 at the end of the year.